 Recent advancements in food science and technology have greatly influenced the progression of halal meat and meat product authentication methods.
 Researchers have actively developed analytical instruments to address non-compliance concerns in various meats and meat products.
-Despite previous reviews that have tracked methodological

-84 advancements, there remains a gap in connecting these advancements with practical 85 perspectives.
-Existing reviews primarily focused on advances in various approaches and the 86 categorization of methods based on the use of biological samples.
-These reviews often divide 87 the discussion into three main categories: DNA-based, protein-based, or spectroscopic-based approaches (Hossain, 2021; Ng et al., 2022).
-While these types of reviews are valuable for 88 89 understanding method development and tracking analytical progress, they may overlook the 90 overall objectives and concerns regarding non-compliance that each study aims to address.
-91 As a result, there is a risk of redundancy and overlap among many studies.
-Therefore, this review seeks to fill this gap by categorizing analytical methods based on their practical 92 93 objectives, with a specific focus on research that tackles issues of non-compliance related to 94 the authenticity of halal meat and meat products.
-These issues encompass improper 95 slaughtering, mislabeling, adulteration, and contamination.
-In this perspective, our aim is not only to identify existing research gaps and emphasize areas requiring further development but 96 97 also to provide viable suggestions for enhancing future halal authentication research 98 strategically.
+Despite previous reviews that have tracked methodological advancements, there remains a gap in connecting these advancements with practical perspectives.
+Existing reviews primarily focused on advances in various approaches and the categorization of methods based on the use of biological samples.
+These reviews often divide the discussion into three main categories: DNA-based, protein-based, or spectroscopic-based approaches (Hossain et al., 2020; Ng et al., 2022).
+While these types of reviews are valuable for understanding method development and tracking analytical progress, they may overlook the overall objectives and concerns regarding non-compliance that each study aims to address.
+As a result, there is a risk of redundancy and overlap among many studies.
+Therefore, this review seeks to fill this gap by categorizing analytical methods based on their practical objectives, with a specific focus on research that tackles issues of non-compliance related to the authenticity of halal meat and meat products.
+These issues encompass improper slaughtering, mislabeling, adulteration, and contamination.
+In this perspective, our aim is not only to identify existing research gaps and emphasize areas requiring further development but also to provide viable suggestions for enhancing future halal authentication research strategically.